 He is the founder of Investdunia and a financial blogger who works for an engineering and construction firm.

-“The future of cryptocurrency is magnificent globally”.
+“The future of cryptocurrency is magnificent globally.”
 Looking at the current Indian scene, I believe we are lacking in technical innovation.

 Indians are being relocated to other nations to work on the development of their cutting-edge technology.
 Multinational corporations such as Google, Facebook, and Amazon, which did not exist a few decades ago, are thriving.
 Indians are providing a significant contribution to the advancement of technology; however Indian firms are doing very few technical advances.
 The reason for this is that Indian corporation’s favour B2B strategy, whilst international companies want a B2C approach.

 Similarly, blockchain is an astonishing breakthrough that has the potential to transform the landscape of money transactions and administration.
 But, once again, my opinions on India are diametrically opposed, since it will take time for India to execute rules and policies in this fast-paced technology world owing to a lack of modern technical infrastructure.
-But if the cryptocurrency is adopted by the Indian government, I’ll be pleased to be proven incorrect.
+But if the Indian cryptocurrency coin is adopted by the Indian government, I’ll be pleased to be proven incorrect.

 He is a multi-faceted individual who works as a trader, consultant, investor, and blogger.
 He also advises fellow investors on where to invest their money and at what price.

 Vikas Agarwal is a Chemical Engineering graduate of IIT-Varanasi.
 He is the Founder and CEO of Finaacle.com, a website that provides investing advice.
 He is a Business Development Professional at heart, but he is also a Value Investor.
-He contributes articles to Finaacle that focus on simplifying the art of investing and the reasons for human error in investing.
+Also He contributes articles to Finaacle that focus on simplifying the art of investing and the reasons for human error in investing.
 He also discusses his own investing experiences as well as lessons learned from some of the greatest investors of all time.

 Many firms involved in blockchain and cryptocurrencies have petitioned the Supreme Court of India to overturn bitcoin limitations.
 This has prompted the finance minister to convene a committee led by the DEA secretary to develop a set of regulations and guidelines to govern the usage of cryptocurrencies in the Indian market.
-Once the plans have been finalised, they will be submitted to Parliament for approval.
+Once the plans have been finalized, they will be submitted to Parliament for approval.

 The committee is currently weighing the pros and cons of using cryptocurrencies and digital ledger technologies for financial transactions.
 As of today, the future of cryptocurrency is entirely contingent on the Supreme Court’s decision”.